harshajagadeesh01/HarshasBookStore/HarshasBookStore/README.txt

 12:20 Added Customers area to Areas, moved HomeController.cs to Area>Customer>Controller folder and moved Views>Home folder

 12:30 Copied ViewImport and ViewStart to Customer Area and ran the application and the output is working fine

+12:50 Added new Admin area in Areas, Added proper view files and deleted Data and Models folder

+12:55 Deleted the main controllers folder and finished part-1 of the assignment 2